ramirorichmand/Lab3101_PolymorphismJavaVehicles/README.md

 # Lab3101_PolymorphismJavaVehicles

-1. New project, with multiple classes
+1. New project, with multiple classes (UML to plan concept)

-UML to plan concept.

 2. Abstract class